Aman-kandulna/Mini-Game/CollageGame/Assets/Assets/Readme.txt

 Greencube - Pawn cube (Has not been implemented yet)

 Pinkcube - Exit from the level( After reaching the pinkcube press 'R' to reset the cube ).

+For Level Creation Note

+- set the [layer] of the wall as "Walls"
+- always drop prefabs in the hierarchy and not in the scene directly.
+- Always have  endpointprefab in the scene.
+- Always have  waypointprefab in the scene.
+- Always have the camera's z axis and world's z axis aligned.